-The report has been prepared by Shared Research Inc. ("SR") under a contract with the company described in this report ("the Company").
-Opinions and views presented are SR's where so stated.
-Such opinions and views attributed to the Company are interpretations made by SR. SR represents that if this report is deemed to include an opinion by SR that could influence investment decisions in the Company, such opinion may be in exchange for consideration or promise of consideration from the Company to SR.
+The report has been prepared by Shared Research under a contract with the company described in this report ("the company").
+Opinions and views presented are ours where so stated.
+Such opinions and views attributed to the company are interpretations made by Shared Research.
+We represent that if this report is deemed to include an opinion by us that could influence investment decisions in the company, such opinion may be in exchange for consideration or promise of consideration from the company to Shared Research.